xiaoyang-sde/knowledge-base/docs/operating-systems/05-persistence.md

 FFS divides the disk into a number of cylinder groups.
 Each cylinder is a set of tracks on different surfaces of a hard drive that are the same distance from the center of the drive.
 If the files are located in the same group, FFS ensures that accessing these files won't result in long seeks across the disk.

 Each cylinder group contains multiple data blocks.
-FFS includes the super block, inode bitmap, data bitmap, inodes, and user data into each cylinder group.
+FFS includes the superblock, inode bitmap, data bitmap, inodes, and user data into each cylinder group.

 ### Allocation